rybafish/rybafish.github.io/index.md

 **Windows 7**

-[0.6 EVH](https://github.com/rybafish/rybafish/releases/download/06/RybaFish06evh.7z) should work on older windows versions.
-Try this build if you have missing api-ms-win-core-path-l1-1-0.dll error, there is [an issue](https://github.com/rybafish/rybafish/issues/600) for this.
+[0.6 EVH](https://github.com/rybafish/rybafish/releases/download/06/RybaFish06evh.7z) works on old windows versions.
+Try this build if you have "missing api-ms-win-core-path-l1-1-0.dll" error, there is [an issue](https://github.com/rybafish/rybafish/issues/600) for this.

 [Previous releases](/changelog)